 Marketing strategies for communications

-Marketing strategies are the types of communication you do to get your message in front of your target market using the most appropriate channel.
+How you communicate your message to your target market using the most appropriate channel will determine the marketing strategy you use.
 For traditional media channels you could choose:

 - Paid advertising

 - Partnerships and joint ventures

 For digital marketing, these are example marketing strategies to invest in: